Manbang: Content

 Users may also find political information regarding the Supreme Leader and the Juche ideology.
 Users are also able to read news articles from the Rodong Sinmun, as well as the Korean Central News Agency (KCNA).

 Users can access an entire week's state television broadcasts, as well as older programs and propaganda films.

 It appears to be useful for students, as academic materials from various institutions as well as textbooks for primary and middle school can be browsed.
 It also claims to allow viewers to learn English and Russian languages.

 Worker education services for North Korean enterprises are also available via the Manbang service.
 On 20 January 2019, a report showed workers at the "Rangrim Forest Management Office" receiving science and technology lessons.

 The government could spread its propaganda deeper into the country via Manbang, and get greater insight into the habits of the nation.

+Expansion

+Since Manbang's launch, the increased coverage of television broadcasts reduced the need or interest for the system among North Koreans.

+As a response, an expansion of the system was announced.
+It was first showcased in the "Development of Light Industry 2025 exhibition" in Pyongyang, showing its new features such as 20 programming options, 24 hour service, and access via smart TV, set-top box and smartphone.
+This service has been compared to a cable television network.

+Although the price of the service is unknown, it has been described as a "huge expansion in entertainment options" for North Koreans, offering a varied selection of content such as movies, music, educational content, cartoons, foreign films, cooking shows and nature documentaries.

+Voice of Korea radio programs are also available via the system.

 Sales

 As of 2020, according to Asia Press (Rimjingang), the price of a set-top box bought with monthly installments is 6,000 North Korean won ($7) per year.
 A box can be purchased outright for around 22,000 North Korean won ($24).

 The boxes can also be leased on a subscription.

 The North Korean embassy in China is selling the set-top boxes at a price of RMB 2,000 [USD 282] per box.
 These set-top boxes appear to be connected to the Internet.